andrew henderson menu

 In an ironic twist, US citizens who thought they came from the freest country on earth now have every one of their decisions carefully monitored.

-US expats often have the worst of both worlds – they still have to report to the US government and they cannot freely manage their finances.
+US expats often have the worst of both worlds – they still have to report taxes to the US government and they cannot freely manage their finances.

 Today, non-US citizens and residents can take advantage of all the benefits of the US investment market without any of the disadvantages that come with US citizenship.